 As far as we know, bamboo doesn’t repel any specific bugs or pests.
 But bamboo itself really doesn’t attract pests either.
 And it doesn’t fix nitrogen, but its active roots and falling leaves do have a way of building up the topsoil and bolstering the humus.

 If you have a healthy garden with rich soil, there’s no need to plant bamboo in the middle of it.
 But if you’re working with poor, degraded soil and just getting started, bamboo makes an excellent pioneer plant.
 Bamboo’s tenacious roots can break up hard soil, adding beneficial micro-organisms as the plant grows and spreads.
+It can also bind loose soil to prevent erosion and landslides.

 Meanwhile, the leaves that fall steadily from the bamboo provide a useful layer of mulch.
 This mulch helps the soil to retain life-giving moisture.
 And eventually, the leaves decay relatively quickly, adding more nutrients to the soil and humus.